mfasiolo/gamFactory/README.md

 ### Using kernel rather than exponential smoothing

-Given that the data considered here is time-ordered (i.e., we are dealing with time series) using a exponential smooth is more natural than using a kernel smooth.
-However, we can still use the latter to capture the effect of lagged pollutants concentration.
+Given that the data considered here is time-ordered (i.e., we are dealing with time series) using an exponential smooth is more natural than using a kernel smooth.
+However, we can still use the latter to capture the effect of lagged pollutants' concentration.
 To do so we need the following data:

 ```r